 Corporate Banking customers are businesses and not-for-profit customers who generally have an annual turnover above £10m.
-They typically trade internationally, have larger transactional
+They typically trade internationally, have larger transactional volumes or require more complex lending structures.

 If you tell us, or we determine as part of a periodic review of your accounts, that your needs or circumstances have changed, we may move you on to a more appropriate tariff.
 If this happens, we'll give you at least two months' notice of any changes to your charges.